Top 7 Considerations When Evaluating NoSQL Databases

 - Data models for mobile applications

-- The benefits of looking beyond the database to leverage an application data platform
+- The benefits of looking beyond the database to leverage a developer data platform

 - The significance of commercial support, community strength, and deployment freedom